 Gardening with transplants has been a great way for me to still grow farm fresh vegetables for my family, without added stress.

 Sure, it isn’t as frugal as starting a garden from seeds.
-But you know what, it worked well for my season of life.
+But you know what, it worked well for my season of life at that time.

 What I’m getting at here, is to just do what works best for you and your family.
 And don’t stress over the details.